dsarajlic/dotfiles/README.md

 * .tmux.conf: tmux config file

 Finally, I use apply-dotfiles.sh as a way of quickly sym linking from Google Drive to the computer I'm using.
 Effectively making me system agnostic.

+### tmux

+To install tpm you can do so via: `git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm`